Caterpillar's Slowdown Not All Due To COVID-19

 Caterpillar has already closed down several of their production facilities and the company withdrew 2020 guidance prior to announcing Q1 earnings.
 The company stated that 75% of their operating facilities remain open as of the Q1 earnings release.

 Caterpillar has significant contractual liabilities coming due, with $36.8B in commitments in the next three years (see below).
-A significant portion of the obligations are the result of Caterpillar financing customer purchases through Caterpillar Financial Services, a wholly-owned subsidiary.
+A significant portion of the obligations is the result of Caterpillar financing customer purchases through Caterpillar Financial Services, a wholly-owned subsidiary.
 Any problems at Financial Services may cause Caterpillar to become less competitive in an already difficult environment due to the large portion of sales that are financed by the company.

 Caterpillar ended 2019 with $8.3B in cash and $10.5B in available credit facilities, with $2.15B of the credit line expiring in September of 2020.
 The cash position now stands at $7.1B after Q1.
 The company has $16.9B in receivables due at the end of the quarter.